Attraction of the Week: Kaaterskill Falls in the Catskill Mountains

 Be on the lookout for the following sign to start the trail

 *Don’t climb the (now closed) trail from the lower falls to the upper falls.
 Hundreds of hikers have died from not heeding the posted warning signs.
-The view from the lower falls is spectacular, so enjoy the view from below.
+The view from the lower falls is spectacular enough, so enjoy the view from below.

 *Wear shoes with good traction.
 There is a bit of uphill climbing, nothing too strenuous, but as a precaution wear hiking or gym shoes.

 *Book at stay at Emerson Resort and Spa in Mt.
 Tremper, located about 40 minutes away from the falls.
 The drive to the falls from the resort winds through beautiful country roads, and is especially scenic during fall foliage season.
 The resort itself is situated on the Esopus River, thus many of the resort’s room and cabins feature balconies with scenic river views.
-Great amenities include an on site spa, 2 restaurants, and shopping are available.
+Great amenities include an on site spa, 2 restaurants, small local shops, and the world’s largest kaleidoscope.

 Have you ever hiked the Kaaterskill Falls trail?
 Share your experience below!